mrbrightsides/smarttourismchain/README.md

 ---

+## 🙌 Support
-## 🙌 You can support SmartWisataChain [here](./README-support.md) to help us keep building awesome tools.
+You can support SmartWisataChain [here](./README-support.md) to help us keep building awesome tools.